returntocorp/docs-r2c-checks/docs/flake8-flask/unescaped-file-extension.md

 # r2c-flask-unescaped-file-extension

-**tl;dr**  Flask will not autoescape Jinja templates that do not have .html, .htm, .xml, or .xhtml as extensions.
+**tl;dr**  Flask will not autoescape Jinja templates that do not have `.html`, `.htm`, `.xml`, or `.xhtml` as extensions.
 This check will alert you if you do not have one of these extensions.
 This check will also do its best to detect if context variables are escaped if a non-escaped extension is used.

 ## Description

-Flask does not autoescape Jinja templates that do not have the .html, .htm, .xml, or .xhtml file extensions.
+Flask does not autoescape Jinja templates that do not have the `.html`, `.htm`, `.xml`, or `.xhtml` file extensions.
 This behavior is described in the Flask documentation here: <https://flask.palletsprojects.com/en/1.1.x/templating/#jinja-setup>.

 --------
 Flask will autoescape in this case: